Block Paving Cost

 Brick Block Paving Cost

 Brick is also a very common type of block chosen for block paving projects.
-Also being factory-made, usually by brick making specialists.
 The advantages of this style of blockwork are the variety of styles, different sizes, and custom colours available.

 Stone Block Paving Cost

-The disadvantages of choosing stone for block paving is that it does have limited availability of colours, textures, and types.
+The disadvantage of choosing a stone for block paving is that it does have limited availability of colours, textures, and types.
 This is second to the increased price of the materials when compared to brick or concrete options.

 Composite Block Paving Cost

-A modern, newly available, type of block is the composite resin block.
-Cast out of polymer-based resins, the advantages of these blocks are they are extremely hardwearing, and versatile.
+A modern, newly available block type is the composite resin block.
+Cast out of polymer-based resins, the advantages of these blocks are they are extremely hardwearing and versatile.

 - Low quality of construction